BALKANS: Conflict Resolution, Nationalism(s), & the Question of Europe

 Tuition and DOC Fee cover 8 Northeastern credits, round-trip airfare from Boston, housing for program duration, International SOS assistance, as well as some local transport, excursions and group meals.

-Students will stay in small hotels with wireless internet; all breakfasts will be included.
-Some other meals will be included as well.
+Students will stay in small hotels with wireless internet; all breakfasts and some other meals will be provided.